ABI-Software/scaffoldmaker/docs/scaffolds/bladder.rst

 .. note::

-   Separate scaffold will be provided for the bladder.
+   A separate bladder-only scaffold is in development.

 Variants
 --------

-The bladder scaffold is provided with parameter sets for the following five species, which are very similar in nature but have small, intricate differences:
+The bladder scaffold is provided with parameter sets for the following five species, which differ subtly in shape and location of ureter inlets:

 * Cat
 * Human